digital-vault-studio/training-game-of-life-public/README.md

 - calculating the next generation
 - toggling cells (alive/dead)

-due to the way React works, you have to implement your module in an [**IMMUTABLE**](https://web.mit.edu/6.005/www/fa15/classes/09-immutability/) fashion, which means every function must be [**PURE**](https://en.wikipedia.org/wiki/Pure_function#:~:text=In%20computer%20programming%2C%20a%20pure,reference%20arguments%20or%20input%20streams). and must return a copy (with changes) of the board received as parameter.
+due to the way React works, you have to implement your module in an [**immutable**](https://web.mit.edu/6.005/www/fa15/classes/09-immutability/) fashion,  every function must be [**pure**](https://en.wikipedia.org/wiki/Pure_function#:~:text=In%20computer%20programming%2C%20a%20pure,reference%20arguments%20or%20input%20streams). and must return a copy (with changes) of the board received as parameter.

 Example: